 Traditional Lithuanian restaurants:

-Vilnius’ main street, Gediminas Prospekt, contains shops for every need.
+The main street of Vilnius, Gediminas Prospekt, contains shops for every need.
 Typical clothing brands, such as Zara, mango etc. are available.
 The long street also contains stores for books, cosmetics, souvenirs and much more.

 The wealthy looking Didzoji street is among the most expensive shopping streets, with the most expensive designer clothing stores well represented.